tari3x/visuals/README.md

 # Prerequisites

-* Install opam

-* `opam init --bare`
+* `opam init`

-    I said y to the prompt but also added the line it displays into .bashrc:
+    Added the line it displays into .bashrc:

-    `. ~/.opam/opam-init/init.sh > /dev/null 2> /dev/null || true`

-* `opam switch create ocaml-base-compiler.4.11.0`
+    `eval $(opam env)`

-* `opam install core async graphics async_shell js_of_ocaml-lwt js_of_ocaml-ppx angstrom`
-  and whetever else is listed in libraries in the dune files.
+* `opam install core async graphics async_shell js_of_ocaml-lwt js_of_ocaml-ppx angstrom tgls tsdl camlimages tgls tsdl` and whetever else is listed as libraries in the dune files.

+* poly/ is bitrotten at the moment.

-* For poly/ you'll need to install maxima and OpenCL drivers.
-Below are instructions for OpenSuSE with an Intel GPU.
+  For poly/ you'll need to install maxima and OpenCL drivers.
+Below are instructions for OpenSuSE 15.1 with an Intel GPU.

   + In Software Management add repo http://download.opensuse.org/repositories/home:/linnaea:/Intel-OpenCL/openSUSE_Leap_15.1/